raspberrychris/cryptotravellers/content/blog/tesla-to-use-cardano-as-payment.md

 The two innovators are both aware of each other and have even been photographed together.
 Charles has even invited Elon to his farm to have "The Cardano conversation".
 The phrasing of Charles's tweet is interesting as the use of "Finally going to have" sounds like they have been planning to have a discussion on Cardano for some time now.

 Is there a possibility that there could be a new collaboration around the corner for Cardano and Tesla?
-Let's admit it, stranger things have happened this year with Doge going to the moon and back following Elon's twitter feed.
+Let's admit it, stranger things have happened this year with Doge going to the moon (and back to earth) following Elon's twitter feed movements.

 ![charles-hoskinson-elon-musk-cardano-conversation](/uploads/charleshoskinson-cardano-conversation.png)